doolse/react-typed-forms/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-## Declare a Control
+## Initialise a `Control`

-A `Control` is essentially an advanced [signal](https://preactjs.com/guide/v10/signals/) with additional state for tracking form metadata (valid, disabled, dirty, touched and an error message)
+A `Control` is essentially an advanced [signal](https://preactjs.com/guide/v10/signals/) with additional state for tracking form metadata, see [Control Properties](#control-properties)
-and the ability to treat object fields and array elements as a child `Control`.
+and the ability to treat object fields and array elements as child `Control`s.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./packages/examples/src/pages/simple.tsx&lines=4-14) -->
 <!-- The below code snippet is automatically added from ./packages/examples/src/pages/simple.tsx -->